-IAI: None Criminal Law covers the reasons for criminal laws; their source and function in today's society.
+Criminal Law covers the reasons for criminal laws; their source and function in today's society.
 The course then focuses on the structure, definitions, and most frequently used sections of the penal code and other criminal statutes.
 Additionally, the course will study criminal law as it pertains to local jurisdictions.
 The classifications of crimes and the nature of crimes will also be discussed.
-Prerequisite: None court and its jurisdiction.
-Prerequisite: None Credit: 3 semester hours
+Prerequisite: None Credit: 3 semester hours re: 3 Lab: 0